-Postgraduate subjects taken as "Miscellaneous Subjects" (i.e. not for a degree or diploma) or to qualify for registration as a candidate for a higher degree are assessed on the basis of a term's attendance at the rate of \$7 per hour per week.
-Thus the fee for a subject requiring an attendance of 2 hours per week for the term is $2 \times 7 = 14$ per term.
+Postgraduate subjects taken as "Miscellaneous Subjects" (i.e. not for a degree or diploma) or to qualify for registration as a candidate for a higher degree are assessed on the basis of a session's attendance at the rate of \$10.50 per hour per week.
+Thus the fee for a subject requiring an attendance of 2 hours per week for the sessions is $2 \times 10.50 = 21.00 per session.